LolexInc/Lolex-Tools/README.md

 Dump system information into terminal: Linux/Android (root required Android, sudo password required on Linux), bat permissions required on Windows<br><br>
 Call Remote Desktop or Powershell: Windows (or wine on Linux if you know what you're doing)<br><br>
 Exit: None <br><br>
-##for news and more visit our website at :
-lolexorg.wixsite.com/lolextool

 Please be aware that any features that require certain OSs will be hidden if your device does not meet the requirements.
 ##License GPL 3.0